rsususco/zoopaz-radio/README.md

 Description
 ===========

-An audio player web app for streaming mp3, ogg, m4a and other formats supported by jPlayer.
+An audio player web app with mobile support for streaming mp3, ogg, m4a and other formats supported by jPlayer.
 It's built upon PHP, JavaScript, HTML, CSS and some UNIX utilties - no database required.

 See features and screenshots below.